Blue Mountain School

 The BMS Board of Trustees meets monthly at the school.
 Board meetings are open to the public.

-Trustee: Greg Sherman
+President: Greg Sherman

 I currently work at Radford University as an instructional technology faculty member in the School of Teacher Education and Leadership.
 I have been a professional educator my entire adult life, starting as a high school biology teacher and eventually moving into higher education.
 My wife Shelly (Sherman) and I have raised three children, primarily in the New River Valley area.
 We chose to homeschool (unschool) our kids in an educational culture very similar to Blue Mountain School.
 We emphasized social emotional learning within self-directed, interest-led project-based experiences throughout all phases of our children’s childhood.